-The experiment worked well in as much that the young boy’s behavior improved.
+The experiment worked well in as much that the young boy’s behaviour improved.
 The police hired Raymond on a part-time basis to help with other delinquent youths.

 In time, Raymond eased off the drink … to set a good example to the youths.

 The physical pain and the memories are still there … they’ll never go away.
 But they are eased every now and then as the ex-policeman succeeds in slowly accepting his situation.